SeaQL/seaql.github.io/SeaORM/docs/03-migration/02-writing-migration.md

 ### Raw SQL

-You can write migration files in raw SQL, but then you lost the cross-backend compatibility SeaQuery offers.
+You can write migration files in raw SQL, but then you lost the multi-backend compatibility SeaQuery offers.

 ```rust title="migration/src/m20220101_000001_create_table.rs"
 use sea_orm::Statement;